 What happens if I want to move a property out of a trust?

 Selling a property from a trust works like a normal property sale.
-The only difference is that Trusts are taxed much higher than individuals.
-The process is the same though as a normal sale.
+It’s the same process but Trusts are taxed CGT as a much higher rate than individuals.
 You would need a signed resolution from the trustees and then follow the process as dictated by the transfer attorneys.

 Trusts can be great investment vehicles to grow your wealth as a family and protect the wealth for future generations.
 Trusts should be used as part of a long term wealth creation plan.
 They can however be complex and costly to run.
 So, be sure to chat to a real trust expert!

 PS – Have you ever thought of how selling a R1 million home 6 years later for R1.5 million could really be causing a loss?
 Read this one on selling for a loss.